top of page

 • Reducing protective tension patterns

-Massage is supportive and not a substitute for medical care.
+Massage therapy is supportive and not a substitute for medical care, imaging interpretation, or active rehabilitation when nerve-related symptoms are present.

 Book an Assessment

-If you’ve been diagnosed with a disc bulge and are experiencing discomfort, we can assess contributing movement factors and guide you through appropriate care.
+If you have been diagnosed with a disc bulge or are experiencing lower back pain, stiffness, sciatica-like symptoms, tingling, numbness, or discomfort that travels into the leg, our team can assess contributing movement factors and guide you through appropriate care.

 Book Initial Appointment